Pizza Dough Not Rising

-You can test pizza dough using proven methods that will immediately tell you – you’ve done your job correctly.
+You can test dough using proven methods that will immediately tell you – you’ve done your job correctly.
 Follow these dough testing tips to get the best results.

 Dough Tear Test

 This is a clear indication that your dough hasn’t developed enough gluten.
 To fix this, knead your dough for another couple of minutes and allow it to sit for 10-15 minutes.
-Whether it’s proofed a second time, it will form enough gluten so that it doesn’t tear when you start to stretch it out.
+Whether it’s proofed a second time, it will form enough gluten so that it doesn’t tear when you stretch it out.